intel/ipmctl/README.md

 ### Windows

-Install the Windows RS5 (Build >17650) Driver Development Kit.
-See https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK for access if it's not externally available at https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk.
-Make sure that winioctl.h is available after installation.

-Install VS2017
+Install Visual Studio 2017 (or newer).
+Be sure to install optional component:
+* Workloads -> Desktop Development with C++
+* Individual Components -> Compilers, build tools, and runtimes -> Visual C++ tools for CMake

-Open as a CMake project
+Open as a CMake project.
+See: https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio